GaneshReddyVemunuri/GaneshReddyVemunuri/README.md

-👋 Hi, I’m @GaneshReddyVemunuri
+👋 Hi, I’m @VemunuriGanesh
 👀 I’m interested in software development
 🌱 I’m currently learning java and vb.net
-💞️ I’m looking to get hired in a muilt national company as a software engineer 📫 mail id : vemunurig5@gmail.com
+💞️ I’m looking to get hired in a muilt national company as a software engineer 📫 mail id : vemunurig@gmail.com

 <!---
 GaneshReddyVemunuri/GaneshReddyVemunuri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.